 There are many legitimate reasons to use the dark web, but its anonymity makes it a perfect venue for illegal activity.
 Online dark web marketplaces enable users to buy and sell contraband, illegal drugs, weapons, and illegally obtained data.

-What Is a Dark Web Scan?
-Can It Protect Your Identity?
+What Is a Dark Web Scan, and Can It Protect Your Identity?

 Dark web scans search the dark web to look for a user’s PII and alert the user if they find sensitive information.
 However, it’s important to remember that dark web scans can’t catch everything because stolen data is often traded privately on the dark web.